Oak Ridges Moraine: Precambrian bedrock

-Rocks from the Grenville Province of Precambrian age lie below Ordovician aged limestones and shales in the Oak Ridges Moraine area.
+Rocks from the Grenville Province of Precambrian age lie below Ordovician aged limestones and shales in much of the Oak Ridges Moraine area.
 These come from a period of continental scale orogeny in eastern North America about 1.2 to 1.3 billion years ago.
 This area of the Grenville Province is mainly composed of metamorphosed gneiss and mylonite, while also including intrusions of granitic composition as well.
 Both the metamorphic and igneous rocks are able to better withstand erosional forces from the advancing ice sheets compared to some softer rock types.
 Softer metamorphic rocks of the Precambrian basement include marbles or metaturbidites, both from sedimentary origin.

 Ecology

 The ecologically diverse moraine is the water source for many headwaters streams flowing south into rivers that drain into Lake Ontario and north into rivers that drain into Lake Scugog and Lake Simcoe.
 Varied landforms on the moraine, such as woodlands, wetlands, watercourses, kettle lakes and bogs, have provided an environment suitable for significant flora and fauna communities to develop and thrive.
 The moraine contains one of the last large contiguous forested spans in southern Ontario.

-Some of the wide variety of plant and animal species found in the moraine are species at risk in Canada and Ontario, including the West Virginia white butterfly, Jefferson salamander, red-shouldered hawk, and American ginseng.
+Some of the wide variety of plant and animal species found in the moraine are species at risk in Canada and Ontario, including the West Virginia white butterfly, Jefferson salamander, and red-shouldered hawk.
 Unique ecosystems in the moraine include wetlands similar to those of boreal forests in Northern Ontario, and remnants of tallgrass prairie and oak-pine savanna that are globally threatened ecosystems.
 A representative portion of the moraine may be found in the Happy Valley Forests, in York Region, north of Toronto.